 3. Innovation

-Perhaps the most exciting opportunities come from innovation, completely rethinking what
+Perhaps the most exciting opportunities come from innovation, completely rethinking what fashion is made of and how it is consumed.

-Next-gen materials: Mushroom leather (Mylo), cactus leather (Desserto), and pineapple fiber (Piñatex) are moving from experimental labs to commercial production.
+Next-gen materials: Mushroom leather (Mylo), cactus leather (Desserto), and pineapple fibre (Piñatex) are moving from experimental labs to commercial production.
 Brands like Adidas, H&M, and Stella McCartney are already showcasing these materials in global collections.

 Circular business models: Beyond resale and rental, new models such as “buy-back programs” (where brands take back old clothes to recycle into new ones) are growing fast.
 Levi’s and H&M are piloting such initiatives.